-The dovish lobby group J Street denounces the killing of top Iranian nuclear scientist Mohsen Fakhrizadeh, saying it appears aimed at “the sabotage” of any effort by US President-elect Joe Biden to rejoin 2015 agreement curbing Iran’s nuclear program.
+The dovish lobby group J Street on Saturday denounced the killing of top Iranian nuclear scientist Mohsen Fakhrizadeh, saying it appears aimed at “sabotaging” any effort by US President-elect Joe Biden to rejoin the 2015 deal curbing Iran’s nuclear program.

-Ben-Ami hits out at critics of the deal and the “disastrous consequences” of President Donald Trump’s decision to withdraw from the accord.
+Ben-Ami hit out at critics of the deal and the “disastrous consequences” of US President Donald Trump’s decision in 2018 to withdraw from the nuclear accord.

-He also urges Congress “to make clear that it supports diplomacy as the primary means to address threats emanating from Iran” and calls on Tehran not to respond, with Biden set to take office.
+He also urged Congress “to make clear that it supports diplomacy as the primary means to address threats emanating from Iran” and called on Tehran not to respond, with Biden set to take office.